 Earlier head gaskets were often made from composite material (often referred to as fibre head gaskets), typically graphite-based coated in a wax-like finish, and with beads of silicone around the waterways and oilways to aid sealing.

-The most common cause of a blown head gasket is engine overheating.
+The most common cause of a faulty head gasket is engine overheating.
 When the engine gets too hot, the cylinder head expands (thermal expansion), which can crush the head gasket and cause failure.

 Once a head gasket has failed it can cause all manner of problems, including: